Permafrost/Tundra/README.md

 ### tundra.pipeline:get

 Returns the value associated with the given key from the pipeline, or null if it doesn't exist.

 #### Inputs:

 * `$key` identifies the value to be retrieved from the pipeline, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key.literal?` is an optional boolean flag which if true will treat the given key literally rather than as a potentially fully-qualified key.
+  Defaults to false if not specified.
+* `$default.object` is an optional value to be returned when either the given `$key` does not exist or its associated value is null.
+* `$default.string` is an optional string value, provided for convenience when hard-coding a default value, to be returned when either the given `$key` does not exist or its associated value is null.

 #### Outputs: